i-am-arunkumar/Automated_seasonal_crop_mapping/README.md

 ### Scope

-The scope of the current proposal is to develop an operational automated crop mapping technique employing multi-temporal optical and suynthetic aperture radar data.
+The scope of the current proposal is to develop an operational automated crop mapping technique employing multi-temporal optical and synthetic aperture radar data.

 ### Team members